 Approximately 80% of women develop neuropsychiatric symptoms during perimenopause, most commonly sleep disturbances, cognitive dysfunction, and mood-related symptoms.
-In this study, the British authors tested the hypothesis that perimenopause (two years before and two years after the final menstrual period) is a period of increased risk of first-onset psychiatric disorders, including major depressive disorder, mania, and schizophrenia spectrum disorders, and other categories, including anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia, stress, obsessive-compulsive disorder, or insomnia.
+In this study, the British authors tested the hypothesis that perimenopause (two years before and two years after the final menstrual period) is a period of increased risk of first-onset psychiatric disorders, such as major depressive disorder, mania, and schizophrenia spectrum disorders, and other categories, including anxiety/panic attacks, substance abuse/dependency, post-traumatic stress disorder, anorexia/bulimia, obsessive-compulsive disorder, or insomnia.
 The authors investigated the large sample size of more than 120,000 women from the UK Biobank biomedical database.

 The relationship between perimenopause and changes in mood has been well established.
 Although perimenopause is considered a high-risk period for the onset or exacerbation of psychiatric disorders, knowledge of the risk of a broad spectrum of psychiatric disorders associated with reproductive aging is insufficient.